samuelmaina/sokoni/README.md

 Sendgrid for email sending.<br/>
 Twillio for sms sending(used mostly for confirming telephone numbers).
 MPesa (a mobile transfer platform in Eastern Africa) for account recharge.
+### Other technological implementation
+- Resused most page login,sign-up
+- Comprehensive unit, integration and end-to-end tests
+- Small and single purpose functions, classes, routes, controllers.
+- Use of some design patterns such as builder pattern.

 # Some Parts of the Application
 ### The home page